Functional Programming in Python: When and How to Use It

 Note that you can only define fairly rudimentary functions with lambda.
 The return value from a lambda expression can only be one single expression.
 A lambda expression can’t contain statements like assignment or return, nor can it contain control structures such as for, while, if, else, or def.

-You learned in the previous tutorial on defining a Python function that a function defined with def can effectively return multiple values.
+When defining a Python function with def, you can effectively return multiple values.
 If a return statement in a function contains several comma-separated values, then Python packs them and returns them as a tuple:

 Python